jshargo/Dietitian-Chatbot/README.md

 ### 2. Query the System

 Basic usage:
-python improved-model.py "Your query here"
+'''python improved-model.py "Your query here"'''

 Or load with AI server:
-ssh @aiscalar
+ssh @aiscalar ...

 ## 🏗️ Project Structure